Chin's Kitchen

 Chin's Kitchen is a Chinese restaurant in Portland, Oregon, United States.

 Description

 The Chinese restaurant Chin's Kitchen is located in northeast Portland's Hollywood neighborhood.
 A neon sign is displayed on the exterior.

 History

 Chin's Kitchen opened in 1949.

 Sisters Chang Feng "Wendy" and Change "Cindy" Li purchased the restaurant in 2017.
 In November, the restaurant closed temporarily for a kitchen renovation and other upgrades.

 Chin's closed briefly during the COVID-19 pandemic.

+The restaurant has been featured on the Food Network series Diners, Drive-Ins and Dives.

 Reception

 In Eater Portland's 2021 overview of "Where to Find Outstanding Chinese Takeout in Portland and Beyond", Seiji Nanbu and Brooke Jackson-Glidden recommended the la pi (vegetable salt with noodles), dumplings, and the Chinese sauerkraut and pork.
 The website's Nathan Williams included the restaurant in a 2022 list of "14 Standout Spots in Portland’s Eclectic Hollywood District".